foca13/AIDL_2019_project/README.md

 #### Datasets

 We used two different datasets: FDDB, a small dataset which consists of 2840 photos with 4834 faces, and Wider faces, which consists of 32203 with 383203 faces.
 The datasets contain images of differnt quotidian and ocasional events, such as celebrations, riots, or people handshaking, among others.
+The splits selected were 40% for train, 10% for validation and 50% for test.

 | Dataset | Num. of photos | Num. of faces | Train | Validation | Test |
 |---------|----------------|---------------|-------|------------|------|